↓

 THE SQUARE MILE COLLECTION

-Posted on 26th January 2020 by 30CC26th January 2020
+Posted on 16th February 2020 by 30CC16th February 2020

 This is an early Silver Age Collection from an original owner notable for the freshness and vibrancy of the cover colours and page quality; even those with minor reading and handling wear are vastly superior to the majority of comics that have been in circulation since the 1960s.
 The average grade is well above Fine, with many much nicer.